Home Education Resources

 Know The Law In Your State

 First and foremost, when it comes to home education resources, it's important you know the law.
 This is your best landing page to bookmark to know what your laws are in your state.
+While I'm not endorsing HSLDA for everything, they do have a pretty good read on the legalities around homeschooling.

 Now, let's get this title thing cleared up.
 How do I explain this type of schooling?
 My eyes are glazing over all the many things we can say we're doing - homeschooling, free-range learning, unschooling, radical unschooling, deschooling, world-schooling, leadership education, etc. This article is a resource for defining the many labels that are out there.